-West Virginia has its own overtime laws in addition to federal FLSA requirements.
+West Virginia layers its own overtime rules on top of the federal FLSA baseline.

 $8.75